 I’m don’t use this blog much for safety tips.
 Not because they are unimportant, but because you can get that information elsewhere.
 However, with Labor Day weekend coming upon us, I have to drive to the Eastern Shore so I’d like to be safe.
 And I get to feel unbelievably superior when I write these things.
 So let’s talk about using car mirrors properly because it seems like few people know how to use them and fewer understand their limitations.
 Please read this in a condescending, know-it-all tone.

-Mirrors are one of the most vital parts on an automobile.
+Mirrors are one of the most vital parts of an automobile.
 Too many drivers on Maryland roads today, view mirrors as important as getting a NFL Red Zone is to the “Kinky Boots” musical cast playing at the Hippodrome later this month.
 They are jerking their heads around, like a madman before every aggressive, unsafe lane change they make.

 But mirrors provide visibility that is a lot safer than those neck jerks.
 Not only can car mirrors be resourceful in taking a final glance of yourself, before stepping out into the world; but they are crazy helpful in helping us drive safely and park accurately.
-Mirrors allow you to view obstructed views, blind spots and help produce a complete view of your vehicle’s surroundings.
+Mirrors allow you to view obstructed views, blind spots, and help produce a complete view of your vehicle’s surroundings.

 Let’s take a closer look at the particular role each mirror has in a vehicle:

 - A rear-view mirror is the wide rectangular mirror found inside your vehicle, right above the dashboard.
-It is used to view the roadway that is behind your vehicle; without having to turn your head, which takes driver’s eyes off the road in front of them.
+It is used to view the roadway that is behind your vehicle; without having to turn your head, which takes the driver’s eyes off the road in front of them.